 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-Amy Flor: (Section 3) Here, as with any live cell assay, the protocol steps should be performed efficiently but gently Prolonging staining procedures or incubations beyond times mentioned should be avoided.
+Amy Flor: (Section 3) Here, as with any live cell assay, the protocol steps should be performed efficiently but gently.
+Prolonging staining procedures or incubations beyond times mentioned should be avoided.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?